tonywalker1/hinder/README.md

 antonym of [boost](https://www.boost.org/): my favorite C++ library.
 Hopefully, hinder also boosts your productivity despite the play on words! :wink:

+In part this library is the evolution of an earlier attempt to modernize and then share code I have written over the years.
+Also, I want to provide some capabilities that I wish were in the standard, Boost, or other libraries.

 # Documentation and Usage

 See the the code for documentation and examples.
 Reading the code and comments really is the best way to learn and use this library.
 I prize clean, simple, readable code.
-However, there is general documentation in the [doc directory](./doc/contents.md).
+However, I provide general documentation in the [doc directory](./doc/contents.md).

 # Goals